h1dz/Cyber/README.md

 # **Welcome!**

-This page will link to scripts I have made that are orientated towards penetration testing, enumeration and post exploitation.
+This page will link to scripts I have made that are orientated towards penetration testing.
 These scripts have been useful to me while studying Penetration Testing and also participating in Capture The Flags.

 ## These notes are subject to change as I am constantly learning and updating them!